MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/what-s-new-for-admins-in-office-for-mac.md

 ## Privacy controls

-There are preference settings that allow you to control settings related to diagnostic data and connected experiences for Office on a Mac.
+There are preference settings available that allow you to configure settings related to diagnostic data and connected experiences for Office on a Mac.
 For more information, see [Use preferences to manage privacy controls for Office for Mac](../privacy/mac-privacy-preferences.md).

 ## App bundles